jasanz1/AWS-Devops-Notes/Cloud Practitioner/1- Foundations/4 - Leveraging the AWS Global Infrastructure.md

 ___

 # Availability Zones or AZ

 Availability Zones consist of one or more physically separated data centers, each with redundant power, networking, and connectivity, housed in separate facilities.

-## characteristics of AZs
+## Characteristics of AZs

 AZ are connect among themselves in a single region
  - Physically separated
  - Connected through low-latency links
  - Fault tolerant
  - Allows for high availability
 ___

 # Edge Locations

  - more then there are AZ's
  - Edge locations cache content for fast delivery to your users.
  - Mini data center
  - **Distribution Cache** is the Name given to the collection of edge locations

 # Term

 ##### Latency

 >Latency is the time that passes between a user request and the resulting response.
 >
 > lower is better